NickReiher/Marathon-Predictions/README.md

 - start time

 ## Results
-First I used a dummy regressor so I could get a baseline for my predictions - it just predicted the mean finishing time from the training data for everyone.
+First, I used a dummy regressor so I could get a baseline for my predictions - it just predicted the mean finishing time from the training data for everyone.
 It led to a mean absolute error of 36.6 minutes.
 Then I used GridSearchCV to find the best hyperparameters for a Ridge Regression, which led to a mean absolute error of 23.1 minutes when applied to the test set.
 Finally, I found a Random Forest Regression (again, using GridSearchCV to tune the hyperparameters) that had a mean absolute error of 22.5 minutes.